 The component calls the given LAP once, if no POS annotation can be found in the given CAS.
 If it finds one or more POS annotations within the CAS, no LAP call is performed.

-Fragment Graph Generator Module: class FragmentGraphGeneratorFromCAS (eu.excitementproject.tl.decomposition.fragmentgraphgenerator)
+Fragment Graph Generator Module: class FragmentGraphGeneratorFromCAS [Vivi] (eu.excitementproject.tl.decomposition.fragmentgraphgenerator)

 The FragmentGraphGeneratorFromCAS class implements the FragmentGraphGenerator interface, where we assume the input data is a CAS object with the structure described in the chapter 4 of this document.
 It implements the generateFragmentGraphs method of the interface (described in section 5.1.3), by iterating over the DeterminedFragment annotations from the input CAS object.